-- a) Optional Reporting Periods are whole months or any number of whole months in addition to mandatory Reporting Periods.
+- a) Optional Reporting Periods are whole months or any number of whole months.
 Note: A month is a four or five week period commencing on a Monday and ending on a Sunday.
-The exact dates to be included in each Reporting Period will be set out in a published ABC Accounting Calendar. - b) For newly registered publications only: - i) You can report single issues until the start of the next month. - ii) You can report one or more consecutive optional Reporting Periods.
-(I.e. there is no gap in certification) before reporting your first mandatory Reporting Period
+The exact dates to be included in each Reporting Period will be set out in a published ABC Accounting Calendar. - b) For newly registered publications only, you can report single issues until the start of the next month.